meteor4716/rsniper/README.md

 ## Licensing

-This program is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), meaning that you are required to disclose certain information, including but not limited to a license and copyright notice, state changes, and source.
+This program is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), meaning that you are required to disclose certain information, including but not limited to a license and copyright notice, state changes, and original [source](https://github.com/meteor4716/rsniper/).
 Please refer [here](https://www.gnu.org/licenses/gpl-3.0.en.html) for more information.

 ## Contact Information